sanand0/tutorials/plantuml/README.md

 These were generated via [`bash icons.sh`](icons.sh).

-**STEP 3**: Prompt ChatGPT (or any LLM) for a PlantUML diagram:
+**STEP 3**: Copy this prompt to ChatGPT (or any LLM):

-> [Your code or instructions]
+> Create a PlantUML component diagram for the technical architecture based on the code/instructions below.
 >
-> Based on this, create a PlantUML component diagram to describe the technical architecture.
-> For EVERY cloud component use the icon macro ONLY from this list.
+> [Your code or instructions from STEP 1]
 >
+> For EVERY cloud component use the icon macro ONLY from this list:
-> [Cloud icon list.puml]
+>
+> [Your .puml from STEP 2]

 Here is an example: